xiix0/scam/README.md

-You are a fluke of the universe; you have no right to be here.
+Are you ever going to do the dishes?
+Or will you change your major to biology?